x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/mobile-device-mailbox-policies.md

 ## Exchange ActiveSync mailbox policies

 Exchange ActiveSync is a client protocol that lets you synchronize a mobile device with your Exchange mailbox.
-Exchange ActiveSync is enabled by default when you install Exchange 2016.
+Exchange ActiveSync is enabled by default when you install Exchange Server.

 > [!IMPORTANT]
 > Most Windows mobile phones support a subset of all Exchange ActiveSync mailbox policy settings.
 For a complete list, see [Windows Phone synchronization](#WindowsPhone7.md).